 Can you restring a right handed guitar upside down and play it left handed?
 The answer is of course ‘yes’, but the question ought to be ‘should I string a right handed guitar upside down?’.

 The Nut Is Back to Front

 Straight off the bat you will need to sort out the guitar’s nut (the thin strip of slotted material holding the strings in place just before the headstock).
 The nut is designed to snugly accommodate each string, so if the guitar is restrung upside down the strings will be placed in the incorrect slots.
-You will find that the thicker strings probably won’t fit into the grooves at all, and the higher strings will vibrate around in their new slots, causing tuning instability.
+You will find that the thicker strings probably won’t fit into the channels at all, and the higher, thinner strings will vibrate around in their new slots causing all sorts of issues.

 To remedy this you will need to either flip around your current nut, or preferably buy a new left handed nut, such as this one.
 This is also a job which you would most likely want carried out by a professional guitar tech.

 Adjusting the Bridge

 The second thing you will need to look at is the bridge, as the intonation will now need adjusted.
-With some guitars such as Fender Strats it is for the most part as easy as flipping the strings over and then simply re-adjusting the intonation.
+With guitars such as Fender Strats it is for the most part as easy as readjusting the intonation screws.
 This is due to the fact that Fender style bridges sit straight across the guitar’s body and so when flipped over, the inherent intonation points don’t change at all.

 However guitars such as Gibsons may have bridges which are slanted at an angle and this makes correctly restringing upside down a more troublesome task.
 When flipped upside down the intonation points will change to such a degree that they might be impossible to fine tune correctly.
 The same idea will apply to acoustic guitars as the saddle is also generally set at an angle.
 If you decide to make the switch, a left handed compensated saddle such as this one is what you’ll need.